Is Sombra Weak? Is Sombra Bad? No, YOU ARE: A Second Guide to Sombra

 5. "Sombra requires a coordinated team :("

-If by "coordinated" you mean telling your teammates that you have EMP ready and wait for the teamfight initiation, it's the same stuff as Zarya + Hanzo ult, Zarya + Pharah, Reinhard + Soldier etc etc.
+If by "coordinated" you mean telling your teammates that you have EMP ready + wait for the teamfight initiation and calling out hacked targets and medpacks, it's the same stuff as Zarya + Hanzo ult, Zarya + Pharah, Reinhard + Soldier etc etc.

 Yes, you should be using Sombra's hacked packs (which even at high Diamond doesn't happen if I don't remind my team of the fact 5x) and shoot the guy she hacked or shoot enemies when the shield is hacked but that's about the highest coordination requirement she needs.